Dhyaimma/Maven-Roasters-Coffee-Shop-Sales-Analysis-Dashboard/README.md

 ### How to Navigate the Dashboard
 #### ***The dashboard is designed for interactive exploration, allowing users to drill down into specific locations or time periods.***
 - Open the File: Download the data set from [The Coffee Shop Project.xlsx](https://github.com/Dhyaimma/Maven-Roasters-Coffee-Shop-Sales-Analysis-Dashboard/blob/eac3005ec28f1190060e628ee3dab6a33dd8f2b9/The%20Coffee%20Shop%20Project..xlsx)
-- Use Slicers: Locate the primary Location Slicer (likely near the top) and click on Astoria, Hell's Kitchen, or Lower Manhattan to instantly filter all charts and metrics to that single location's performance.
-Click the "Clear Filter" icon (often a funnel with an 'x') to return to the combined view.
+- Use Slicers: Locate the primary Location Slicer (at the top) and click on Astoria, Hell's Kitchen, or Lower Manhattan to instantly filter all charts and metrics to that single location's performance.
+Click the "Clear Filter" icon (the funnel-like icon with an 'x') to return to the combined view.
-- Analyze Trends: Click on a specific Month in the main revenue chart (e.g., June) to see how transaction volume, product sales, and hours of the day looked only in that month.
-- Explore Product Detail: Interact directly with the Top 15 Products table.
-Clicking on a product name (e.g., "Barista Espresso") will filter the rest of the dashboard to show its contribution over time and across locations.
 ### ***Resource***
 https://app.mavenanalytics.io/guided-projects/72ec0a0d-bc7d-4ac4-a8da-da811f9061d6